OpenBioLink/OpenBioLink/README.md

 # OpenBioLink

-OpenBioLink is a resource and evaluation framework for evaluating link prediction models on heterogenous biomedical graph data.
+OpenBioLink is a resource and evaluation framework for evaluating link prediction models on heterogeneous biomedical graph data.
 It contains benchmark datasets as well as the underlying scrips to create them and to evaluate a costume model on them.

 [Paper preprint on arXiv](https://arxiv.org/abs/1912.04616)